Cascais-Portugal.com

 There are better locations to park in than this…

-The Praia da Adraga is a beautiful beach close to Praia da Ursa, but it is much more accessible and has a restaurant, shop and a decent car park.
+The Praia da Adraga is a beautiful beach close to Praia da Ursa, but much more accessible, with a restaurant, shop and a decent car park.

-Adraga is a wonderful beach with dramatic natural scenery, golden sands and huge waves.
-This beach is a favourite with the Portuguese but is barely known by foreign visitors.
+Adraga offers dramatic natural scenery, golden sands and huge waves.
+This beach is a favourite with the Portuguese but barely known by foreign visitors.

 The Praia da Adraga

-Our opinion: If the crowds of Cascais and the Portuguese Riviera's beaches get too much, then take a trip to Praia das Maçãs.
+Our opinion: If the crowds of Cascais and the Portuguese Riviera get too much, take a trip to Praia das Maçãs.

 Related articles: Praia das Maçãs